mkosecki1/EveCalendar/README.md

 At settings user can: add or remove events types to calendar,  delete user profile (with all his data) ore change font size of events type picker (seventh screen).
 When user long press day with no dot, he will be moved to next screen, where he can add an event on that day (eight screen).
-User can chose: evet by horizontal swipe carousel picker and time by vertical swipe begin and ends time pickers.
+User can chose: evet by horizontal swipe carousel picker and time by vertical swipe begin and end time pickers.

 Otherwise, when user long press day with dot, he will be moved to next screen, where he will see all events on picked day (ninth screen).
 At this screen user can also remove each event and/or add new event by clicking on the icon in bottom right corner (which open